 At times, utility grids experience power issues because of natural disasters, bad weather conditions, and technical malfunctions like wildfires.
 Nonetheless, you can save your day and night by storing energy in your home battery and use it as a backup.

 You can connect your solar panel to the electric Grid, and in doing so, you'll have enabled net metering.
 Net metering acts as a saving account.
-Whenever the solar cells generate more energy or excess electricity, the grip accommodates it.
+Whenever the solar power cell generate more energy or excess electricity, the grip accommodates it.

 That way, the electric company credits your bills or offer a reimbursement.
 During night hours, you can make use of those credits that you deposited in the Grid.
 When the panels are not generating energy, net metering is turned on.

 Grid connection makes sure there's electricity in and out of your home despite any solar panel production.
-That said, the Grid is a distinctive form of storing solar energy.
+That said, the Grid is a distinctive form of storing solar energy system.
 It's one of the efficient processes.
 Just like the former, you'll save electricity bills.

 Nevertheless, net metering isn't offered everywhere.
 Some companies are doing away with net metering; thus, the future is uncertain.